Totchinuko/apiconan.totchinuko.fr/patches/custom.1.6.x.md

 - Pushing the vanity camera input while using the custom camera would break the custom panel once reopened
 - Changing an accessory would sometime break the movement tool
-- Tools were absent from the weapon tab since a recent funcom patch
+- Tools were absent from the weapon tab since a recent funcom patch `1.6.3`
+- Camera was reseting its position after using it outside of the custom panel